 14. TWINKLE ‘Terry’ (Single A Side October 1964)

 Fourteen year old Lynn Ripley wrote ‘Terry’ during a particularly tedious French lesson at her fee paying Kensington school about the young motorcyclists she’d see on the Dorking bypass.
 A young, rich girl’s fantasy about a tough, biker boyfriend who zooms off to a lonely end of mangled chrome and blood splattered tarmac, it’s really nothing more than three minutes of pop fluff, yet somehow it match’s my aural vision of the times.

 15. THE FLAMES ‘Broadway Jungle’ (Single A Side November 1964)

 Touting their talent around Kingston’s producer elite The Maytals fell in with Prince Buster for the frenzied rant of ‘Broadway Jungle’, although the partnership didn’t last long.
 Once again they were billed under a pseudonym, so once again they moved on.

 16. THE MARVELETTES ‘I’ll Keep Holding On’ (Single A Side May 1965)

-In a world staggering under the first blow of benediction by black music, by 1965 The Marvelettes were having to face up to the fact that they had slipped to the bottom of Berry Gordy’s Supremes fixated Mowown pecking order.
-How ironic then then that ‘I’ll Keep Holding On’ should prove to be a sleek, storming, unsmiling stomper of a dance record on the cutting edge of a label at its peak.
+By 1965, in a world staggering under the first blow of benediction by black music, The Marvelettes were having to face up to the fact that they had slipped to the bottom of Berry Gordy’s Motown pecking order.
+How ironic then then that ‘I’ll Keep Holding On’ should prove to be a sleek, unsmiling, stomper of a record, sonically on the cutting edge of the label at its absolute peak.

 17. THE SHANGRI-LAS ‘Out In The Streets’ (Single A Side May 1965)